confidential-containers/confidentialcontainers.org/content/en/docs/overview/trust-model/trust_model_personas.md

 - Control webhooks and deployment of workloads.
 - Control availability of cluster resources (data/networking/storage) and cluster services (Logging/Monitoring/Load Balancing) for the workloads.
-- Control the deployment of runtime artifacts initially required by the TEE during initialisation.
+- Control the deployment of runtime artifacts required by the TEE during initialisation, before hosting the confidential workload.
- These boot images once initialised will receive the workload.

-Example : A kubernetes administrator responsible for deploying pods to a cluster and maintaining the cluster.
+Example: A Kubernetes administrator responsible for deploying pods to a cluster and maintaining the cluster.

 ### Workload Provider
-This persona designs and creates the orchestration objects comprising the solution (e.g. kubernetes pod descriptions etc).
+This persona designs and creates the orchestration objects comprising the solution (e.g.
+Kubernetes Pod spec, etc).
 These objects reference containers published by Container Image Providers.
 In some cases the Workload and Container Image Providers may be the same entity.
-The solution defined is intended to provide the Application or Workload which in turn provides value to the data owners (customers and clients).
+The solution defined is intended to provide the Application or Workload which in turn provides value to the Data Owners (customers and clients).
-The workload provider and data owner could be part of same company/organisation but following the least privilege principle the workload provider should not be able to view or manipulate end user data without informed consent.
+The Workload Provider and Data Owner could be part of same company/organisation but following the least privilege principle the Workload Provider should not be able to view or manipulate end user data without informed consent.
 - Need to prove to customer aspects of compliance.
 - Defines what the solution requires in order to run and maintain compliance (resources, utility containers/services, storage).
 - Chooses the method of verifying the container images (from those supported by Container Image Provider) and obtains artifacts needed to allow verification to be completed within the TEE.